pnatsi/phy2nexus/README.md

 The `alignment.phy.interleaved.nexus` is ready to use in MrBayes or RevBayes (Höhna et al., 2016).
 <br>
 <br>
 **Warning!
-The default DataType is RestSite (alignments with 1's and 0's).
-If you are using amino acid or nucleotide alignments change RestSite to Protein or Nucleotide respectively**
+The default DataType is Protein.
+If you are using nucleotide or binary character (alignments with 1's and 0's) alignments change Protein to Nucleotide or RestSite respectively**
 <br>
 <br>
 Who <br>